 get out now

-In a given week, how often do you drive away from home, remember you left something on the stove or forgot your gym bag or your shopping list or the gift you’re carrying to a party, and you turn back.
-Your neighbors see you rush out like a hyena and return crawling like a mouse, head tucked to the ground.
+/In a given week, how often do you drive away from home, remember you left something on the stove or forgot your gym bag or your shopping list or the gift you’re carrying to a party, and you turn back?
+Your neighbors see you rush out like the Mad Hatter and return crawling like a centipede, head tucked to the ground.

 Her again.

-You run back for hand sanitizer or tissues or dental floss -- what if, what if, what if.
-You grab a hat and gloves should the car breakdown, a snack should you find yourself starving, water if you don’t get your eight glasses in.
+You run back for hand sanitizer or tissues or dental floss.
+What if you need those?
+What if, what if, what if?
+You grab a hat and gloves should the car break down on a mountain, a snack should you find yourself starving in a forest, water if you become parched in a desert, critical phone numbers or even a phone.
+Oh my God, the phone.

 You’re determined to make a quick exit, start the day bursting forth, not apologize for being late again, not feel terrible about yourself.
 You scream, “I’ve got to get out of the house!”